FREE PORK BURGERS AT AG DAY BARBECUE ON TUESDAY

 ISU MANRRS MEMBERS INVOLVED IN NATIONAL CONFERENCE

 Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS) members in the College of Agriculture have been involved in hosting the national conference to be held in Des Moines, March 25 to 27.
 Aaron Jeffries, agronomy, is campaigning to become president of the national graduate students organization of MANRRS.
 Dondra Bailey, biochemistry, will compete in the graduate research presentations.
-Toshiba Traynham, food science and human nutrition, Anton Roach, veterinary medicine, and Nina Grant, MANRRS adviser, will present workshops.
+Toshiba Traynham, food science and human nutrition, Anton Roach, veterinary medicine, and Nina Grant, MANRRS advisor, will present workshops.
 MANRRS members invite College of Agriculture faculty, staff and students to register, volunteer or visit the conference at the Polk County Convention Center.
 ISU personnel visiting a few hours need not register; those needing meal tickets should contact Nina Grant at email@example.com.
 Conference schedule and details are available at: http://www.manrrs.org (see conferences/2004 conference).

 2004 ERRINGTON LECTURE ON LARGE CARNIVORES, NATURE’S BALANCE